Jalan Bangsar

-Jalan Bangsar is a major road in Kuala Lumpur, Malaysia.
+Jalan Bangsar is a major road in Kuala Lumpur, Malaysia, it starts from the New Pantai Expressway before merging into Jalan Travers, another major road which splits from the middle lanes of Jalan Bangsar.
+Nearby buildings include the Alila Bangsar Kuala Lumpur hotel.

 Construction of the Jalan Travers-Bangsar flyover junctions

 The Jalan Travers-Bangsar junctions have been upgraded into flyover junctions.
 Construction began in early 2010 and was completed in mid-2010.
 Both projects were led by Kuala Lumpur City Hall (Dewan Bandaraya Kuala Lumpur) (DBKL) and Malaysian Resources Corporation Berhad (MRCB).
 On 8 August 2010, the flyover of the Jalan Travers-Bangsar junctions opened to traffic.